-In addition, individual business line and support units are responsible for working with BCR and include a cross-section of individuals from various departments throughout the organization, including senior management (decision making), facilities management (locations and safety), human resources (personnel issues and travel), marketing (media contact), finance/accounting (funds disbursement and financial decisions), Operations operations (Settlement), and Risk Management (Collectionrisk management (collection) of Clearing Fund), among others.
+In addition, individual business line and support units are responsible for working with BCR and include a cross-section of individuals from various departments throughout the organization, including senior management (decision making), facilities management (locations and safety), human resources (personnel issues and travel), marketing (media contact), finance/accounting (funds disbursement and financial decisions), operations (Settlement), and risk management (collection of Clearing Fund), among others.
 In a crisis, BCR will immediately disseminate a message to internal and external audiences to ensure consistent communication to key audiences.